-A merger of United Airlines parent UAL and Continental Airlines would be an explosive development for the airline industry, but its impact on fares could be imperceptible to the traveling public for months to come.
+A merger of United Airlines parent UAL and Continental Airlines would be an explosive development for the airline industry, but its impact on fares could be imperceptible to the travelling public for months to come.

 The two US airlines are in the final stages of closed-door merger talks that may conclude with a deal announcement as early as Sunday, sources say.
 A merger would create the world's largest airline, presumably with lower net costs and strategic advantages in the hyper-competitive airline business.

 It also would remove excess service on some routes, giving a merged carrier leverage to raise ticket prices.
-Experts agree that higher fares are inevitable, but it won't happen overnight and other factors could blunt the impact on travelers.
+Experts agree that higher fares are inevitable, but it won't happen overnight and other factors could blunt the impact on travellers.

 "It's not necessarily good for consumers, but that remains to be seen," said airline consultant Robert Mann.
 "There's still a lot of price discipline out there from the low-fare carriers."

 Sources say the combined carrier would operate under the United brand and be based in Chicago.
 Neither airline has commented or even acknowledged the talks.

 The airline industry, which suffers from razor-thin profit margins, has struggled to boost fares this year despite widespread capacity cuts in 2008 and 2009.
 Those cuts might have given them renewed pricing power were it not for an economic recession that drained travel demand.

 Doug Parker, chief executive of US Airways, which last week called off its own merger talks with United, said the airline industry is in serious need of pricing power and that all US airlines would benefit from less competition and lower airline capacity.